LittleBigPlanet (2008 video game): Release and further development

 A Game of the Year Edition of LittleBigPlanet was released in North America on 8 September 2009.
 This version included all of the content from the original game, as well as exclusive levels from 18 members of the LittleBigPlanet community.
 The re-release also included the Metal Gear Solid, Monsters, and History costume and level packs, and the Animals costume pack.
 A limited number of copies of the game also included a code that gave the player access to a beta of ModNation Racers.
 Initially, there were no plans to release the Game of the Year Edition in Europe; however, a version for the United Kingdom was eventually announced for release on 16 April 2010.

 LBP.me, the community web portal for LittleBigPlanet that allowed players to search for community levels, was launched in December 2010.
 Following the 2011 PlayStation Network outage, Sony offered, for 30 days, two free selections, out of five games, as part of the "Welcome Back" campaign, one of which was LittleBigPlanet.
 In July 2016, all LittleBigPlanet servers were shut down in Japan, though they remained online outside of Japan, besides LittleBigPlanet Karting and LittleBigPlanet (2009).
 LBP.me was shut down in November 2020.
 On 12 March 2021, all the servers in the LittleBigPlanet franchise were shut down.
 Although the cited reason was "technical issues", many players believed it was because of a DDOS attack.
 Although, the servers were briefly brought back online on 22 May 2021, they were taken down again because of DDOS attacks, harassment, and hate speech.
 The servers were permanently closed on 13 September 2021, after months of issues, with the exception of the PlayStation 4 port of LittleBigPlanet 3, which was shut down on 8 January 2024.
+On 19 April 2024, the decision was made permanent due to ongoing technical issues.